First. The term bridezilla kind of sucks.

 A bride that is called a bridezilla often takes offense.
 Which, she should as she has effectively been told that her wants and her assertion of those wants matter less or that she isn’t expressing them in the right way.

-It’s true that a brides wants shouldn’t really supersede the well being or even the wants of anyone else.
+It’s true that a brides wants shouldn’t really supersede the well being or even the wants of anyone and everyone else.
 However, the idea that any bride that advocates for herself is a bridezilla needs to be squashed.
 Rather than naming a very specific behavior, it lumps together any bride – or person as it has branched out- that is unwilling to bend to any pressure as negative.

-So, when you hear the word ‘bridezilla’ and bad TV shows with crazy women come to mind, you can see the problem with calling any bride or any woman bridezilla, erasing her identity and rewriting it with her new name.
+So, when you hear the word ‘bridezilla’ and bad TV shows with crazy women come to mind, you can see the problem with calling any bride or any woman bridezilla; erasing her identity and rewriting it with her new name.

 - If you feel walked over, talk about it.